victortsrodrigues/chatbot-republic-ai-microservice/README.md

 - **Health checks** (`/health/live`, `/health/ready`)
 - **RAG-based Q&A** (`POST /rag/query`)

-It loads vector embeddings into Pinecone, stores chat history and metadata in MongoDB, and invokes OpenAI’s Chat and Embedding APIs to generate context-aware responses.
+It loads vector embeddings into Pinecone, rooms data in MongoDB, and invokes OpenAI’s Chat and Embedding APIs to generate context-aware responses.

 ---